casey/just/README.md

 ### Functions

-`just` provides a few built-in functions that might be useful when writing recipes or assigning variables.
+`just` provides many built-in functions for use in expressions, including recipe body `{{…}}` substitutions, assignments, and default parameter values.

 All functions ending in `_directory` can be abbreviated to `_dir`.
 So `home_directory()` can also be written as `home_dir()`.
 In addition,